 Canon City is about two and half hours southwest of Denver and is known for its abundance of wild natural beauty.
 The city is packed with breathtaking views at Royal Gorge, along the Royal Gorge Route Railroad where you can enjoy scenic drives and walks in beautiful public parks.
 At Royal Gorge Bridge and Park, hiking enthusiasts can climb newly featured climbing courses or soar through the canyon on the highest zipline in the United States.

 The overall city is peaceful, safe, clean, and inviting with great employment opportunities.
-Moreover, its close proximity with Colorado Springs makes it very feasible and appealing for families and retirees.
+Moreover, its close proximity to Colorado Springs makes it very feasible and appealing for families and retirees.

 The Four Mile Ranch Golf Club is nearby as well to allow residents a good weekend of golfing with beautiful scenery all around.